 This code is still in active development, consider it EXPERIMENTAL and ONLY FOR DEVELOPERS at this point pending a security review.
-This is the bleeding edge, folks.

 The current reference implementation can send and receive memos, including files on disk or simple strings of text, as long as they are up to 512 bytes.